 - To correct this public health problem, agencies have funded conventional, community-wide piped and truck haul systems.
 Although these systems work, they are expensive to construct and many communities cannot afford their high operational costs.

 - Funding to build systems has declined severely while costs have risen sharply.
 The deficit between available funds and needs is over $660 million.

 - A different approach to delivering these services is needed.

-The Alaska Department of Environmental Conservation announces a new project to spur worldwide research to develop innovative and cost effective water and sewer systems for homes in remote Alaska villages.
+The Alaska Department of Environmental Conservation has initiated a project to spur worldwide research to develop innovative and cost effective water and sewer systems for homes in remote Alaska villages.
 The project, called the Alaska Water and Sewer Challenge, focuses on decentralized water and wastewater treatment, recycling, and water minimization.
 These approaches have a high potential for use in individual homes and housing clusters.
 Our goal is to significantly reduce the capital and operating costs of in-home running water and sewer in rural Alaska homes.